Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_09_elif.rst

     - when the temperature is 21 or higher and the chance of rain is over 50, the recommendation is: "bring an umbrella"
     - when the temperature is 21 or higher and the chance of rain is up to 50, the advice should be "you can go in a T-shirt"

-    The task for yopu is to write a program that loads the temperature first, then the chance of rain, and then prints a recommendation.
+    The task for you is to write a program that loads the temperature first, then the chance of rain, and then prints a recommendation.

 .. activecode:: console__more_branching_weather